 Leading banks and investment banking companies worldwide use numerical reasoning tests to sift candidates in the early steps of the recruitment process.
 This a natural choice for such companies as the abilities reflected through a numerical reasoning test indicate part of the skills required for entry-level, graduate, and management positions.

-Candidates are likely to encounter two numerical tests during the selection process—one to be taken from home and one to sit as a verification test at the assessment centre.
+Candidates are likely to encounter two numerical tests during the hiring process—one to be taken from home and one to sit as a verification test at the assessment centre.

 Banking numerical tests present statistical data in the form of graphs and/or charts that relate to the business world.
 On the basis of this data, calculations and critical reasoning inferences must be made.
 Topics include basic financial concepts and the use of simple mathematical functions (percentages, ratios, arithmetic, basic algebra).
 Usually, the test allows the use of a calculator, and there are about 15–30 questions to be completed within 15–35 minutes.

-JobTestPrep's testing team constantly edits and adds more items to our numerical reasoning tests database to make sure our practice tests reflect up-to-date trends in psychometric testing.
+JobTestPrep's testing team constantly edits and adds more items to our database to make sure our practice tests reflect up-to-date trends in banking and investment banking numerical tests.
 This enables candidates to improve their performance and increase their confidence.

 As our graduate/mgmt and senior mgmt numerical packs offer an array of tests known to appear in the selection processes of numerous top investment banks, you can use these materials to prepare for more than one assessment.
 You are also welcome to explore some of our investment banking employer pages: JPMorgan Chase, Goldman Sachs, Merrill Lynch Bank of America, Morgan Stanley, Citigroup, Deutsche Bank, and Credit Suisse.